vueuse/motion/docs/content/index.md

     ::card
     ---
     icon: 🕹
-    title: Declarative Animations^
-    description: 'Write animations right from your template or config control them from your script.'
     ---
+    #title
+    Declarative Animations
+    #description
+    Write animations right from your template or config control them from your script.
     ::
   ::